RoboticsAAU/AAU-Summit-XL-Documentation/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Robotnik Summit XL's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Summit XL** is a robot developped by the spanish based company Robotnik.
+The robot is an outdoor robot with a 4x4 wheel drive and a 270º laser scanner and a front facing depth camera.
+The robot is used for survaillance and other outdoor tasks that require a sturdy wheel base with good manouverability.
+In addition the robot can be equipped with mecanum wheels to allow for indoor omnidirectional movement.
+The robot is based on ROS melodic and it

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`getting_started` section for information on how to get the robot up and running.

 .. note::